7 Tips for Creating New Lettering Styles. My top tips for drawing original letters to create new, complete alphabets and fonts!

 Remember, the goal is to be original, not copy other people’s work!

 I highly recommend reading Austin Kleon’s book Steal Like an Artist.
-This Good Theft vs. Bad Theft chart from the book is just one helpful example of learning how to be inspired by things and not copy them.
+This Good Theft vs. Bad Theft chart from the book is just one helpful example of how to learn to be inspired by things rather than copy them.

 Happy creating!